MEF-GIT/MEF-LSO-Legato-SDK/README.md

 * `COPYRIGHT` - Copyright 2020 MEF Forum
 * `LICENSE` - Contains a copy of the Apache 2.0 license
 * `README` - This file
-* `api` - Definitions of the API are found in this directory
+* `api\legato\serviceProvisioning` - Definitions of the API are found in this directory
   * `serviceCatalog` - Contains the API definitions for querying and retrieving _Service-Specification_ instances from the service catalog system in the SOF.
   * `serviceInventory` - Contains the API definitions for querying and retrieving _Service_ instances from the service inventory system in the SOF.
   * `serviceOrdering` - Contains the API definitions for posting _Service-Order_ request to the service order system in the SOF.
 Each _Service-Order_ contains one or more _Service-Order-Items_, each of which specifies the Service instance (and its characteristics) to be added/updated/deleted.
   * `serviceCommon` - Contains the API definitions for registering _Notification-Listeners_ to be called-back when the specified condition occurs.
 Also common API resources and error definition can be found here.
+* `doc` – automatically generated documentation.
 * `spec` – Contains OpenAPI 3.0 Specification files for SD-WAN,Carrier Ethernet Services and L1 Connectivity Services.

 ## Issues, questions, and Feedback